sfsgfdggfg/mina-backend/README.md

 change_note
 ```

-Reserved customer memory terms cannot be used as customer names or aliases:
+Reserved Customer Memory terms cannot be used as customer names or aliases:

 ```text
 test